influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/query_node.md

 ### Align

-Align start and stop times for quiries with even boundaries of the [QueryNode.Every](/kapacitor/v1.5/nodes/query_node/#every) property.
+Align start and stop times for queries with even boundaries of the [QueryNode.Every](/kapacitor/v1.5/nodes/query_node/#every) property.
 Does not apply if using the [QueryNode.Cron](/kapacitor/v1.5/nodes/query_node/#cron) property.